intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/KeyFeatures/index.rst

-BigDL-LLM Key Features
+IPEX-LLM Key Features
 ================================

-You may run the LLMs using ``bigdl-llm`` through one of the following APIs:
+You may run the LLMs using ``ipex-llm`` through one of the following APIs:

 * `PyTorch API <./optimize_model.html>`_
 * |transformers_style_api|_